void

 Background

 The real-life inspiration for Vaněk is without Jan Vaněk.
-Like his literary counterpart he was a "drogista" from Kralupy and served as a staff seargent in Infanterieregiment Nr.
+Like his literary counterpart he was a "drogista" from Kralupy and served as a staff sergeant in Infanterieregiment Nr.
 91, and in the same company as Jaroslav Hašek.
-Amongst the "models" Vaněk is probably the person that shows the most similarities with his literary counterpart.
-The only striking difference is that Hašek assigned his Vaněk a trait that the "model" didn't have: addiction to alcohol.
+Amongst the "models" for characters in The Good Soldier Švejk Vaněk is probably the person that shows the most similarities with his literary counterpart.
+The only striking difference is that Hašek assigned the literary Vaněk a trait that the "model" didn't have: addiction to alcohol.

 Quote(s) from the novel